Fully-Managed Windows Cloud Servers

 Short answer: Usually no but you can if you insist.

-Administrative access means you have the ability to make changes to the operating system, the security settings and the backup process so you can see why we are reluctant to allow this for people outside of our company.
-It also means having remote access to the server using something like RDP.
-We have a range of static IP addresses that only our company uses and we usually set the firewall to limit RDP access to only those IP addresses.
-It is fairly unusual for a company to have it’s own IP addresses and so we would have to open up RDP to the whole of the Internet and it’s no exaggeration that any device with RDP access enabled is quickly found by hackers who then constantly try to guess a username and password.
+It also means having remote access to the server desktop.
+Windows’ built-in RDP is the standard method to access remote servers and we have a range of static IP addresses that only our company uses and we set the firewall to limit RDP access to only those IP addresses.
+If your company has it’s own IP addresses we can add then to the firewall but we don’t want to open up RDP access to the whole of the Internet as it’s no exaggeration that any device with RDP access enabled is quickly found by hackers who then constantly try to guess a username and password.
+If you don’t have a fixed IP address to connect from we can install a remote access system which operates in a similar way to TeamViewer and uses certificates and two-factor authentication to control access.

 We do of course enable all forms of access to the server that are required for you and your staff to use it for the purpose it’s designed for.

-Having said all that, we do understand that if your server is providing business-critical services, you want to be in ultimate control of it and not be dependent on any 3rd party and so you can have the degree of access you need.
+We do understand that if your server is providing business-critical services, you want to be in ultimate control of it and not be dependent on any 3rd party and so you can have the degree of access you need.

 In an extreme case, you would have the contract with the datacentre, have your own remote access and only tell us the current administrator password when you needed us to do something.